GoogleCloudPlatform/tomcat-runtime/DEVELOPING.md

 Specification: [Runtimes common - Integration tests](https://github.com/GoogleCloudPlatform/runtimes-common/tree/master/integration_tests)

-The integration tests will deploy a sample application to App Engine and run remote test against this application to ensure that the standard requirement of [language runtime image](https://github.com/GoogleCloudPlatform/runtimes-common/tree/master/integration_tests#tests) are respected.
+The integration tests will deploy a sample application to App Engine Flex and run remote tests against this application to ensure that the standard requirements of the [language runtime image](https://github.com/GoogleCloudPlatform/runtimes-common/tree/master/integration_tests#tests) are respected.

-Before running this tests ensure that:
+Before running these tests ensure that:
 * Maven is installed
 * Google Cloud SDK is installed